Xippo/OM-Cookie-Manager/readme.txt

 - Optin Panel, which loads the scripts only after the optin confirmation
 - Google Tag Manager support.
 - Customizable, use your own CSS or change the Fluid templates
-- Custom javascript events that can be listen
+- Custom javascript events that can be lised

 ## Changelog
 **9.1.0**
 - Composer support
 - New Group awareness.
 If the panel finds a new group(with a new ID) it will show up again.
-- Improved multi language support
+- Improved multilanguage support
 **9.2.0**
 - (Sponsored by Gesellschaft für Informatik - gi.de) TypoScript Constant processing inside the cookie HTML field(default:disabled).
 It must be enabled inside the Extension Settings after that you should clear the system cache.
 **9.2.1**